InZane84/WADdle-Plot-CLI/README.md

 # WADdle-Plot-CLI
 Command Line Version

-<b>NOTE:</b> waddle_plot.py is CURRENTLY BROKEN untill I figure out what's going
-on with the modules system with Python 3....

 This tool draws DOOM levels within wadfiles using Python's Turtle module.
 It's a WIP but as